hsharrison/open-source-science-workshop/sessions/2014-05-27/05-scripts-and-loops.md

 It works!
 The reason we need the `../` is because `longest-file` is in the parent directory.
 If we want to be able to use it wherever we are, we can put it in a folder on the path.
-We've already put some executables in `~/bin`, let's put this there:
+We've already put some executables in `~/bin`, let's put this there too:

     $ cp ../longest-file ~/bin